 Table 6.3 is an overview-level summary of the general types and numbers of projects comprising each local mitigation action plan.
+Figure 6.1 is an overview map of the subset of proposed mitigation actions that are geographically identifiable and point-specific.
 Please refer to Municipal Annexes in Appendix 1.2 for detailed information about each action item.
 Together, Ulster County and its jurisdictions intend to implement nearly 200 hazard mitigation actions or projects to reduce risk from natural disasters.
 Note that some jurisdictions have opted to include emergency response and preparedness actions in their local mitigation action plans.
 While these types of actions may be included herein as part of a local action plan, they are not credited toward meeting the plan's mitigation action requirement.